whitebox-labs/whitebox-docs/tentacle/t2-mkII/pinout.md

 # Pinout

-The Whitebox T2 Mini MkII connects to Arduino pins 5V, GND, IOREF, SCL, SDA.
+The Whitebox T2 Mini connects to Arduino pins 5V, GND, IOREF, SCL, SDA.
 No other I/O pins are used.

 ## Channel 1
 * Isolation: **No**